General

 However, organizations are unaware of the work needed to convert to using the cloud in many scenarios and often overlook the cloud service provider’s security procedure.
 Undue diligence in examining the security procedures of cloud service providers can put eCommerce companies at risk of any security lapses on the cloud service provider’s part.

-Likewise, some risks that these companies can put themselves into because of undue diligence are the possibility of undergoing malware and access attacks and physical asset vulnerabilities at data centers.
+Likewise, some risks these companies can put themselves into because of undue diligence are the possibility of undergoing malware and access attacks and physical asset vulnerabilities at data centers.

 4. Unsecured Application Programming Interfaces When Using The Cloud

-However, external API can cause illegal access by malicious actors searching for ways to exploit services and gain some entrance into the company’s essential data.
+However, external APIs can cause illegal access by malicious actors searching for ways to exploit services and gain some entrance into the company’s essential data.
 Such external API increases the chance of cloud security risks.
 Similarly, here are some of the reasons for API security risks:

 • Security Misconfiguration